INF2009-Team-31-Smart-Proctoring/smart-proctoring/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-The Fog Device implementation was contributed by INF2009 Team 31.
+The implementation was contributed by INF2009 Team 31.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments